 - Loans that are used for the relocation of an employee.

-What is the imputed interest rate?
-The IRS publishes the imputed tax rate each month.
+If you’re wondering what is the current IRS imputed interest rate, the IRS publishes the rate each month.
 These prescribed rates are to be used for reporting federal income taxes.
 Known as the applicable federal rates (AFRs), the rates are available on the IRS website.
 They provide rates for short-term, midterm and long-term loans.

 - Short-Term Loans: Loan terms of 3 years or less, including demand loans

 - Midterm Loans: Loan terms between 3 years and 9 years in length

 - Long-Term Loans: Loan terms greater than 9 years